fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 UI by clicking the `Aperture` tab in the sidebar menu.

 The next step is making a `startFlow` call to Aperture.
-For this call, it is important to specify the control point (`rate-limiting-example` in our example) and the labels that will align with the rate limiting policy, which we will create in Aperture Cloud in one of the next steps.
+For this call, it is important to specify the control point (`rate-limiting-feature` in our example) and the labels that will align with the rate limiting policy, which we will create in Aperture Cloud in one of the next steps.